utk-team/utk/doc-sources/usingutk/ExeUtk.md

 * All metrics have common parameters `-i` for the input file or `-o` for output.
 The behaviour when multiples point sets are given is the same file might differ : `Spectrum` will return an average of all point sets but `Discrepancy` a list of values for each one.

+* Silent option is not total : First, only utk logs are silenced.
+If the sampler or metrics depends on an external code, the output are not silenced...
+Still, there is one log that is not silenced : the failure of a sampler.